securityfirst/tent-content/contents_en/operations/sexual-assault/advanced/responses.md

 You can’t really hurt me’.

-*While these are healthy defence mechanisms during an attack they should not mislead the victim into believing that she has not been deeply hurt.*
+*While these are healthy defence mechanisms during an attack they should not mislead the victim into believing that she/he has not been deeply hurt.*

 ## Possible physical responses